222ryan/Discord-Levels-Bot/README.md

 <b> Level Roles </b>
 	 <pre><p> Roles can be added for when a user reaches a certain level and can be set in the config. </p></pre>
 	 ![](https://cdn.discordapp.com/attachments/809363224663031829/810070090607099954/unknown.png)

+<p> This feature list is not up to date!
+Many more features have been added!